DoozerDo/ttr_private/runbook.md

 docker compose -f infra/docker/docker-compose.local.yml up -d --build
 ```

+## Production beta-loop validation (operator)

+Goal: allow an operator to run the full beta tester loop end-to-end **without** disabling access-code gating or adding any new bypass.

+### Canonical approach: founder-allowlisted operator account
+Production supports a safe operator-only path via the existing **founder allowlist**:
+- `FOUNDER_EMAILS` (prod env) bypasses access-code enforcement and admin guards for that allowlisted email only.
+- This does **not** disable auth; the operator still signs up / logs in normally.

+Steps (non-secret):
+1. Ensure production `FOUNDER_EMAILS` includes a dedicated operator email (e.g. `beta-ops-validation@yourdomain.com`).
+Do this via normal secret/env management for the production deployment.
+2. In production UI, create the account using that email (signup), then complete email confirmation if required.
+3. Log in with that operator account and run the beta loop (baseline -> target role -> compatibility -> Studio -> resume + cover -> package export -> reload).

+Notes:
+- This account should be used only for validation and should not be shared with normal beta testers.
+- If you prefer not to grant founder allowlist access to an operator, you must provision an access code via a trusted admin user (see API `POST /admin/access-codes`) and assign it to the test user **before** first login so auto-redeem can succeed.

 ### Canonical synthetic validation (Docker)
 ```
 docker compose -f infra/docker/docker-compose.dev.yml up -d --build